View Mary Bell's Obituary on ButlerEagle.com and share memories

-Mary Ellen Bell, 94, of Butler passed away on Thursday, April 18, 2019, at Butler Memorial Hospital.
+Mary Ellen Bell, 94, of Butler passed away Thursday at Butler Memorial Hospital.

 |